Setting up a dataset with R

 - Change the Aliases (optional)

-- Correct the Variable Type
+- Modify Variable Type

-- Set any relevant variables as date/time
+- Set any relevant date/time variables

 - Make any variables that are supposed to be weights available as a weight